Translate this page

 Richmond Carers Centre workshops

-On this page you will find the training programme organised by Richmond Carers Centre between August and October 2025, as well as other learning opportunities for carers organised by external organisations.
+On this page you will find the training programme organised by Richmond Carers Centre between January and March 2026.

 Please also take a look at our programme of activities organised for carers.